Category Archives: Project: Enfield Himalayan

 • Michelin Anakee Wilds (run tubeless) – great do-it-all tyres

-• Rear YSS shock showed up the rather harsh forks
+• Rear YSS shock showed up the harsh forks

 • Subframe easily sturdy enough for RTW load carrying